-- 5. The cill will bolt to the bottom of the glazing bars in a similar manner.
+5. The cill will bolt to the bottom of the glazing bars in a similar manner.
 Before securing the nut on to the bottom bolt of the outer glazing bars, place the diagonal brace angles over the bolt.
-The bracing angles must be arranged so that the inside of the angles are facing each other. - 6.
-Attach the horizontal angle brace with any of the previously inserted bolts and position the bar around the middle of each glazing bar.
-Ensure that the horizontal angle brace is parallel to the gutter/eave bar and cill. - 7.
-Ensure all points are tight and frame is square before tightening nuts. - 8.
-Front frame assembly is now complete.
+The bracing angles must be arranged so that the inside of the angles are facing each other.

+6. Attach the horizontal angle brace utilising the previously inserted bolts and position the bar around the middle of each glazing bar.
+Ensure that the horizontal angle brace is parallel to the gutter/eave bar and cill.

+7. Ensure all points are tight and frame is square before tightening nuts.